SimCMinMax/SimPermut/README.md

 - Add relic comparison

-- Add a config panel for default options

 - Add the ability to add gear from dungeon journal to compare

 - Artifact Path Permutation